top of page

 Climate-vegetation interaction and the global hydrological cycle

-Modeling the mutual interaction between climate and vegetation.
-Implementation of a 1D and 2D Energy Balance Model (language: Fortran) including two layers of atmosphere, two layers of soil and one kind of vegetation and the equations governing the exchange of water and heat between these layers.
-Study of the equilibria reached by the system starting from dry surface condition and moist deep soil as a function of the initial vegetation cover and deep soil water content.
+Modeling the interaction between climate and vegetation via implementation of a 1D and 2D Energy Balance Model (Fortran) with two layers of atmosphere, two layers of soil and one kind of vegetation and the equations governing the exchange of water and heat between the layers.
+Study of the equilibria reached by the system starting from dry surface condition and moist deep soil as a function of initial vegetation cover and deep soil water content.

 Supervisor: Prof Antonello Provenzale